-The global mining industry experienced a 5% drop in new job postings related to artificial intelligence in Q3 2022 compared with the previous quarter, according to GlobalData’s Jobs Analytics.
-This compares to a 5% decrease in the previous quarter and an 117% increase versus Q3 2021.
+The global mining industry experienced a 5% drop in new job postings related to artificial intelligence in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Artificial Intelligence in Mining – Hiring Activity in Q3 2022.
+This compares to a 117% increase versus Q3 2021.

 Notably, Software and Web Developers, Programmers, and Testers jobs accounted for a 12% share of the global mining industry’s artificial intelligence-related total new job postings in Q3 2022, down 13% over the prior quarter.